bhits/common-libraries/README.md

  3. Merge `1.2.x` to `1.3.x`, merge `1.3.x` to `1.4.x` ...etc
  5. Finally merge `1.4.x` to `master`

  **NOTE: It is highly recommended to use the most recent releases of the most recent versions in the client projects.**

 ## Contact

-If you have any questions, comments, or concerns please see [Consent2Share]() project site.
+If you have any questions, comments, or concerns please see the [Consent2Share]() project site.

 ## Report Issues